-YouTube’s new supervision features will bridge the gap between the YouTube Kids experience and total freedom.
-Parents will be able to select from one of three modes depending on their family’s values and the child’s maturity level:
+YouTube’s new supervision features bridge the gap between the YouTube Kids experience and total freedom.
+Parents can select from one of three modes depending on their family’s values and the child’s maturity level:

 - For kids 9 and older, this more-protected setting will feature vlogs, tutorials, gaming videos, music clips, news, educational content, and more

 - For kids 13 and older, this looser setting will introduce an even larger set of videos, as well as live streams in the same categories as Explore